allenhouchins/scripts/ubuntu-reboot-manager-readme.md

 ### Common Issues:

 **No notifications appearing:**
-- Verify zenity is installed: `which zenity`
+- Verify zenity is installed: `which zenity` (script will auto-install if missing)
 - Check if users have DISPLAY environment variable set
 - Ensure script is running as root
+- Check log file for zenity installation messages

 **Script not running:**
 - Check cron service: `sudo systemctl status cron`